Comparing Bayesian and Frequentist Inference in Biological Models: A Comparative Analysis of Accuracy, Uncertainty, and

 where $\alpha$ is the intrinsic growth rate of the prey population, $\beta$ is the predation rate coefficient, $\gamma$ is the mortality rate of the predator population, and $\delta$ is the predator’s growth rate per prey consumed.
-The initial conditions $x_0$ and $y_0$ specify the starting population sizes of prey and predator, respectively.
-The Lotka--Volterra model serves as a classical benchmark in population ecology, offering a well-understood test case for examining parameter identifiability and uncertainty propagation under full versus partial observability.
+The initial conditions $x_0$ and $y_0$ specify the starting population sizes of the prey and predator, respectively.
+The LV model serves as a classical benchmark in population ecology, offering a well-understood test case for examining parameter identifiability and uncertainty propagation under full versus partial observability.
 Figure~\ref{fig:lotka_volterra} illustrates the interaction structure of the LV predator--prey model.

-\paragraph{Generalized Logistic Model} The Generalized Logistic Model (GLM) is a flexible extension of the logistic function used to model S-shaped epidemic growth curves.
+\paragraph{Generalized logistic model.} The GLM is a flexible extension of the logistic function used to model S-shaped epidemic growth curves.
 It is given by